Skip to main content

 Founded in 1999 by Dansons Inc., Pit Boss entered the pellet grill market with a different philosophy: deliver high performance at competitive prices.
 While Traeger focused on premium positioning, Pit Boss targeted value-conscious consumers who wanted pellet grill technology without the premium price tag.

 Pit Boss has grown market share aggressively through retail partnerships and competitive pricing.
 Their strategy emphasizes larger cooking spaces, innovative features like flame broilers, and solid construction at price points that undercut premium competitors.
-The brand appeals to outdoor cooking enthusiasts who prioritize practical features over technology bells and whistles.

 Build Quality & Construction Comparison